 Executive Consultant of “All American”

-In his time at Oregon, Paysinger helped lead the Ducks to their second undefeated regular season in school history while making the All PAC-10 honorable mention list twice.
-An Economics major, Paysinger would often exercise his studies with a series of internships around Eugene, Oregon.
-After a heartbreaking loss in the 2011 BCS National Championship game, Spencer signed an undrafted, rookie free agent contract with the New York Giants.
+In his time at Oregon, Paysinger helped lead the Ducks to their second undefeated regular season in school history while receiving his Bachelors in Economics.
+After a heartbreaking loss in the 2011 BCS National Championship game, he signed an undrafted, rookie free agent contract with the New York Giants.

 During his rookie year, the New York Giants would go on to win Super Bowl XLVI.
-After four successful years in New York, Paysinger decided to sign with the Miami Dolphins in 2015 where over the course of two seasons he would help the Dolphins to their first playoff appearance in eight years.
-After leaving the Dolphins in 2017, Paysinger had a brief stint with the New York Jets and finished the 2017-18 season with the Carolina Panthers.
-He realized his goal of playing seven seasons in the NFL and retired on New Year’s Eve in 2017 to pursue a career in writing and producing.
+After four successful years in New York, Paysinger played two seasons with the Miami Dolphins and finished the 2017-18 season with the Carolina Panthers.
+He fulfilled his goal of playing seven seasons in the NFL and retired on New Year’s Eve in 2017 to pursue a career in writing and producing.
 Over the course of his 7-year career, Paysinger tallied well over 250 tackles, five passes defended, one sack, four fumble recoveries and 15 career starts.

-Paysinger has been married for two years to his high school friend Blair and they have a one-year-old daughter named Cairo.
+Paysinger has been married for three years to his high school friend Blair Paysinger.
+They have two children together, Cairo and Madden.